Datican-NG/hpc-docs/slurm.md

 3. Add the private key to ssh-agent with `ssh-add PATH_TO_KEYNAME`.
 4. Verify the key was added with `ssh-add -l`.

-### Step 3: Enable SSH key authentication on the cluster
+### Step 3: Enable SSH Key Authentication on the Cluster

+#### Common Steps:
-1. In Command Prompt (windows) or terminal (Mac/Linux) on your local machine, run `ssh YOUR-CNET-ID@randi.cri.uchicago.edu "mkdir -p ~/.ssh && chmod 700 ~/.ssh"`
+1. On your local machine, open Command Prompt (Windows) or Terminal (Mac/Linux).
+2. Run `ssh YOUR-CNET-ID@randi.cri.uchicago.edu "mkdir -p ~/.ssh && chmod 700 ~/.ssh"` to create a `.ssh` directory on the cluster with the correct permissions.

 #### For Mac/Linux:
-1. From your local machine, run `ssh-copy-id -i ~/.ssh/KEYNAME.pub randi.cri.uchicago.edu` to copy your public key to the cluster.
+1. Copy your public key to the cluster by running `ssh-copy-id -i ~/.ssh/KEYNAME.pub randi.cri.uchicago.edu`.
+Replace `KEYNAME` with the actual name of your key file.
 Enter your CNET password when prompted.
-2. Verify by running `ssh randi.cri.uchicago.edu`.
-You should connect without a password.
+2. Test the setup by running `ssh randi.cri.uchicago.edu`.
+You should be able to connect without entering a password.

 #### For Windows:
-1. Print your public key: on your local machine, in Command Prompt, run `type C:\Users\USERNAME\.ssh\KEYNAME.pub`
+1. Print your public key to the console by running `type C:\Users\USERNAME\.ssh\KEYNAME.pub` in Command Prompt.
+Replace `USERNAME` with your Windows username and `KEYNAME` with the actual name of your key file.
+2. Select and copy the entire output, which is your public key.
-1. Connect to the cluster with `ssh randi.cri.uchicago.edu` and enter your CNET password.
+3. Connect to the cluster using `ssh YOUR-CNET-ID@randi.cri.uchicago.edu` and enter your CNET password.
-2. Run `mkdir .ssh` to ensure the `.ssh` directory exists.
-3. Add your public key to authorized keys with `echo "PUBLIC_KEY_HERE" >> .ssh/authorized_keys` (maintain the quotes).
+4. Run `echo "PASTE-YOUR-PUBLIC-KEY-CONTENT-HERE" >> ~/.ssh/authorized_keys` to add your public key to the `authorized_keys` file on the cluster.
+Replace `PASTE-YOUR-PUBLIC-KEY-CONTENT-HERE` with the public key you copied earlier.
-4. Type `exit` to disconnect from the cluster.
+5. Type `exit` to log out from the cluster.
-5. Verify by running `ssh randi.cri.uchicago.edu`.
-You should connect without a password.
+6. Test the setup by running `ssh YOUR-CNET-ID@randi.cri.uchicago.edu`.
+You should now connect without entering a password.

+Remember to replace placeholders like `YOUR-CNET-ID`, `USERNAME`, and `KEYNAME` with your actual user ID, username, and key file name, respectively.

+**Note**: The public key content should be a single continuous line of text starting with 'ssh-rsa' or similar.
+Ensure no line breaks are introduced when copying and pasting the key.

 ### Step 4: Configure SSH